humberto-jr/vib_multipolar_coeff/README.md

 stored; and, 'is_homo' tells the program to consider a (hetero) homonuclear diatomic target.

-5) Invoke the program, e.g.

-./main.out < my_input_file.d
+5) Invoke the program, e.g. ./main.out < my_input_file.d

-6) Each multipolar coefficient, as function of R, will be printed in independent files named v=0-0_lambda=0.dat, v=0-1_lambda=0.dat, etc. In which units are driven by the wavefunctions and the pes (see above).
+6) Each multipolar coefficient, as function of R, will be printed in independent files named v=0-0_lambda=0.dat, v=0-1_lambda=0.dat, etc. In which units are driven by the wavefunctions and the PES (see above).

 7) One is required to write his own post-processing script to read the output data files and rewrite in the format used by ASPIN, Molscat or any other scattering code.